-First of all we would like to get to know you and your game and why you believe Strawberry Studio would be an appropriate fit to publish your game.
-If we are interested in your design, we will then request the rules.
-If that goes well, we’ll request a prototype and test it extensively.
-If you submit a physical copy of your prototype, it will not be returned unless arrangements had been made previous to our receipt of the prototype.
+If we are interested in your design, we will request to see the rules for the game.
+If everything goes well up to this point, we will request a prototype and test it extensively.
+If you submit a physical copy of your prototype, it will not be returned unless prior arrangements have been made.

 How long does the whole process take?

-It depends greatly on the type of game.
-Although we are willing to look at designs all the time, we we can only publish a limited number of games per year.
+It varies greatly from game to game.
+Although we are always willing to look at designs, we we can only publish a limited number of games per year.
 Normally, you will hear back from us within 3-5 weeks, but evaluating the rules takes about twice as long and testing a prototype will take a few months.
-The whole process from submission to publishing may take longer than a year.
+The whole process from submission to publishing may take a year or longer.

-Our policy is not to sign non-disclosure agreements to evaluate designs.
-We do not share designs outside of company-coordinated play-testing groups, and any wider exposure is always with the permission of the designer.
+As a general policy, we do not sign non-disclosure agreements (NDAs) prior to evaluating a game submission.
+On the other hand, we also never share any designs outside of company-coordinated play-testing groups, and any wider exposure is always with the permission of the designer.

-We are open to new ideas and designs.
-However, if your game falls under one or more of the below categories, we will be more likely to reject it than others:
+Even though we are open to and welcome new ideas and designs, if your game falls under one or more of the following categories, we will be more likely to reject your game submission:

-- games that are exclusively solitaire, exclusively 2 player or require a minimum of 3 or more players.
+- games that are exclusively solitaire, exclusively 2-player, or which require a minimum of 3 or more players

-We are actively looking for microgames, with the following specifications:
+We are actively looking for games with the following specifications:

-- minimum 2 players, ideally with a solitaire variant and going up to 6 players (but up to 4 will absolutely suffice)
+- minimum 2 players, ideally with a solitaire variant and with support for up to 6 players (but up to 4 will absolutely suffice)

 - scales well at all supported player counts